flashboss/school/README.md

     connect localhost
     deploy /xxxx/school.war

 From the 1.2.0 version we need keycloak to manage the users.
-To start a keycloak standalone use the following command:
+To start a keycloak standalone use the following command.
+Important, it must be executed after the install of the school project because it must import the installed keycloak theme:

     mvn install -Pruntime-keycloak